ax-va/Pytest-Okken-2022/pytest-features/command-line-flags.md

 - `--setup-show`: show the order of operations of tests and fixtures, including the setup and teardown phases

+- `--strict-markers`: change warnings on misspelled markers to errors

 - `--tb=no`: turn off tracebacks

 - `--tb=short`: use the shorter traceback format